-1.1 This application seeks consent for the construction of 22 dwellings on a former paddock area.
-The layout submitted proposes the construction of 22, 3 bedroom two storey dwellings with a mix of detached and semi-detached properties.
+1.1 This application seeks consent develop the land for residential purposes.
+The layout submitted proposes the construction of 20 dwellings in the form of 15 x 3 bedroom two storey dwellings (2 x 2.5 storeys) and 5 x 2 bed bungalows.
 There is one main access point into the site off Pinfold Road which serves all properties.
+The application includes various site sections showing proposed levels of the access and dwellings in relation to Pinfold Road, Main Street and Baldwin Street.